 Grieving families cope with lack of resolution in homicide cases: A string of dropped or reduced charges have left families unsettled.

 Building relationships in their court: In recent years, Roanoke police have increased their emphasis on developing relationships with youths.

 Roanoke County police kill teen carrying broken BB gun: "In a way I feel like it's somewhat my fault that it happened.
 I'm the one that gave it to him."

 Related: Releasing names of officers in shootings an issue that widely varies: Some agencies have policies and some don't, and the decision to release names has sometimes differed from case-to-case

 Related: Roanoke County police to expand availability of beanbag guns: A beanbag gun was not quickly available night police fatally shot teen.

-Year-end statistics include two unreported homicides: The department's police chief said he had no obligation to release information.
+Year-end statistics include two unreported homicides: The department's police chief said he had no obligation to inform the public about homicides.